Agent00049/FBM-134/README.md

 ### Download, setup, and usage For Android
 * Download the Termux application in the playstore
 * After Installed Open the Termux Application Then Type `pkg update` Enter - If There is an Option Question Type` Y` Wait Until the Process is Complete
-* Then in the next type `pkg instal python3` Enter If there is an option, type Y Wait until the process is complete
+* Then in the next type `pkg install python` Enter If there is an option, type Y Wait until the process is complete
-* python3 -m pip install && pip3 install requests
-* python3 -m pip install --upgrade pip
+* pip3 install requests && python3 -m pip install --upgrade pip
 * After Finish Type `pkg install git` enter If there is an option, type Y Wait until the process is complete
-* after that type `git clone https: // github.com / byindosecurity / FBM-134.git` enter If there is an option, type` Y` wait until the process is complete
+* after that type `git clone https://github.com/byindosecurity/FBM-134.git` enter If there is an option, type` Y` wait until the process is complete
 * after that, type `ls` to see the Directory.
-If there is a reading of FBM-134, type cd FBM-134 then Enter
+If there is a reading of FBM-134, type `cd FBM-134` then Enter
 * After that, if it's correct, please type `python3 Da-Bomb.py` to install it!
 * Then enter the name of the operating system you are currently using!
-* If It Has Been Installed Successfully, Please Type `chmod + x console` Then After That Type`. / Console` And Enter!
+* If It Has Been Installed Successfully, Please Type `chmod +x console` Then After That Type`./console` And Enter!

 ### EXIT [ ? ]
 * Tutorial Cara Menggunakan Tools Nya Bisa Kalian Check Disini : https://shorturl.at/pBEL5